Engineering/Management Position for Brain Monitoring Software During Surgery

 - Knowledge of statistics, including hypothesis testing with parametric and non-parametric tests and basic probability

-- PhD in computer science, electrical engineering, statistics, or equivalent computational/quantitative fields (exceptional MS candidates will be considered)
+- Degree in computer science, electrical engineering, statistics, or equivalent computational/quantitative fields

 The goal of this project is to develop, evaluate and commercialize a tool for automatic detection of stroke during surgery.
 The successful candidate will have the rare opportunity to perform cutting-edge deep learning research and participate in a commercial endeavor.